 Beautiful craft works could be an interesting and unique souvenir from your trip to Vietnam.
 The Vietnamese conical hat is an iconic image that reminds people of the farmers working on the golden paddy fields or Vietnamese girls wearing the traditional dress, ao dai, strolling down the streets.
-The hat has been an item that evolves with Vietnamese culture, becoming an essential part of daily life, and is still used by many Vietnamese locals.
+The hat has been an item that evolved with Vietnamese culture, becoming an essential part of daily life, and is still used by many Vietnamese locals.
 From our Vietnam travel guide, you should be able to know why this hat has become so famous around the world, how much work the craftsmen have to put in to make it, and of course, where to buy this great souvenir.

 “Non quai thao” and “Non ngua”